-MUR Motorsports 2020 is comprised of mechanical, mechatronic and electrical engineering students who build a combustion and an electric race vehicle over a 12 month design cycle.
-Approximately 34 senior engineering students work the race cars, as well a total of 67 junior engineering students, who learn important practical skills from the seniors as a means of preparing themselves to lead the team in future years.
+MUR Motorsports 2020 is comprised of mechanical, mechatronic and electrical engineering students who build a combustion and an electric race vehicle over a 12-month design cycle.
+MUR has 34 senior engineering students run the race cars, as well as approximately 60 junior engineering students, who learn important practical skills from the seniors as a means of preparing themselves to lead the team in future years.

 Brad O'Meara (Team Leader), Brendan Li (Chief Mechanical), Joey Chin (Chief Electrical) & Haydar Jerew